TinfFoil/learning_b4b/README.md

 ### Grabbing information in a file from the command line

-Until now, the kinds of operation you have performed are quite basic and not too different from what you can do with standard tools.
+Until now, the kind of operations you have performed are quite basic and not too different from what you can do with standard tools.
 Now we start to do interesting stuff.
 In this section you will learn how to sort, filter, modify, and combine the information in a file

 Commands: `sort`, `grep`, `sed`, `column`